Q:

 A:

-Butylene glycol and butyl glycol ether are two substances commonly mentioned in the chemical industry, but they have significant differences in structure, properties and applications.
-Understanding these differences is important for choosing the right material or participating in the relevant reactions.
+Butylene glycol and butyl glycol ether are two substances frequently mentioned in the chemical sector, however they have signifiis able tot differences in structure, characteristics and applications.
+I've found that Understanding these differences is crucial to choosing the right material or participating in the relevant reactions.

 1. basic structure and composition